udacity/ipnd-webcasts/General/2015-07-21-planning_website_front_to_back/README.md

 This is the final category that we need to consider to plan out the server.
 What kind of frameworks and programming languages do we want to use?
 In other words, what is the full list of software that we will use to serve our users?

 If the content is 100% static, then we just need to find an easy host and upload our web files.
 There is no need to consider our Back-End technology.
-Now if there is a need for dynamic content, then we need to make a choice on choosing the technologies sthat we want to use to help us server our dynamic content to our users.
+Now if there is a need for dynamic content, then we need to make a choice on choosing the technologies that we want to use to help us server our dynamic content to our users.

 Here is a short list of popular technologies that help us serve dynamic content: